joecockman/Cybersecurity-Cost-Dashboard/README.md

 # Cybersecurity-Cost-Dashboard
 ![Cybersecurity-Dashboard Preview](Cybersecurity-Dashboard.png)

-The purpose of this dashboard is to allow users to delve deeper into the data behind almost 1000 of Spotify's most streamed songs.
-The dashboard is built around a dataset downloaded from Kaggle, titled: 'Spotify Most Streamed Songs'.
-This file can be found above in the repository.
+I created this dashboard as part of my 12 week data analytics bootcamp.
+The goal was to create an interactive dashboard that users could use to estimate the cost  and implementation time of cybersecurity solutions for their business.

+For this project we partnered with KPMG, who gave us the 5 most common areas of cybersecurity weakness and the specific cybersecurity gaps within those areas.
+We then researched the current industry leading solutions for each gap and added the pricing and implementation time information.

+For each cybersecurity gap we included a primary and alternative solution so that users could compare options.

+We also included different options for different sized businesses.
+These were based on the following scale.

+ - Small: 1-49 employees

+ - Medium: 50-249 employees

+ - Large: 250+ employees

 ## I have included visuals on the following variables:

-- Most Streamed Artists
-- Most Streamed Songs
-- Highest Energy Songs
-- BPM (Beats per Minute)
-- Number of Times Artist is Featured in Playlists
+- Matrix table displaying information
+- Initial solution setup cost
+- Annual solution cost
+- Running summed totals
+- Severity gauge

 ## I have also included filters on the page to help narrow your search.
 These include:

-- Release Month
-- Artist Name Search Bar
+- 'Number of employees' search bar
+- Cybersecurity area dropdown
+- Cybersecurity gap dropdown
+- Solution type toggle - primary or alternative solution

-## I created the following calculated fields that are used in many of the visuals:
+## I created the following measures that are used in many of the visuals:

-- J - Monthly Top 5 Streams
-- J - Monthly Top 5 BPM
-- J - Monthly Top 5 Energy
+- Company Sizing
+- Filtered Average Annual Costs
+- Filtered Average Initial Costs
-- J - Monthly Top 5 Playlists
+- Filtered Average Monthly Costs
+- Filtered Implementation Times
+- Max Severity
-- Name Search
+- Severity Colour

 ## Please read on to find detailed explanations of how I put together different aspects of this dashboard:

+# Number of Employees Search Bar